openrndr/orx/orx-expression-evaluator/README.md

 string into a function with a parameter "t".

-By using [watchingExpression1], the resulting function is only updated when the content of its first argument (a String) changes, which uses less CPU.
+By using [watchingExpression1], the resulting function is only updated when the content of its first argument (a String) changes, which uses less CPU than evaluating the expression on every animation frame.

 ![DemoExpressionEvaluator02Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-expression-evaluator/images/DemoExpressionEvaluator02Kt.png)